raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ![](images/jumper_wiring.png)

-To match the flight unit, you should wire the buttons to the last eight GPIO pins at the bottom of the header. **These pins do not need to be connected to the Sense HAT so it's fine if you want to cut or bend them on the 2x20 pin PCB header (GPIO connector) as part of your solution.** You can also chop off the last 4 rows of the PCB header and put the jumper cables directly onto the Raspberry Pi pins (as shown above).
-Turn the rough edge to where the red star is and this will leave the good edge for the jumper wires to fit against.
+To match the flight unit, you should wire the buttons to the last eight GPIO pins at the bottom of the header. **These pins do not need to be connected to the Sense HAT, so it's fine if you want to cut or bend them on the 2x20 pin PCB header (GPIO connector) as part of your solution.** You can also chop off the last 4 rows of the PCB header and put the jumper cables directly onto the Raspberry Pi pins (as shown above).
+Turn the rough edge to where the red star is, and this will leave the good edge for the jumper wires to fit against.

 ![](images/buttons_GPIO.png)

 Note the orientation of the pin diagram is with the Ethernet and USB ports facing downwards, and the row of pins on the right-hand side of the Pi.
 They need to be wired in a **pull up** configuration in order to match the flight unit.
 Fortunately, the Raspberry Pi has all that circuitry built-in, so you can get away with just using a single wire between the button and GPIO pin.

-There is also a device tree overlay that causes these buttons to type `u`, `d`, `l`, `r`, `a` and `b` when you press them.
+There is also a Device Tree overlay that causes these buttons to type `u`, `d`, `l`, `r`, `a` and `b` when you press them.
 This allows you to easily write code that uses button and joystick events at the same time.

 Here are the GPIO pin assignments: